opentx/opentx.github.io/_posts/2014-09-12-Andrew-Fernie-feedback.md

 ---
 layout: post
 title: "Felt like I owed you for all the work on 2.0.
-It really is a marvelous piece of work\!"
+It really is a marvelous piece of work!"
 description: ""
 category: ""
 tags: [Feedback]